lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 - Fedora Core 4 has a missing symlink.
 To fix it, in /usr/lib do: ln -s libg2c.so.0 libg2c.so
   Otherwise the testsuite will fail when generating simulation code.

-- to compile OMC you may need to fix the link flags in Compiler/omc_release/Makefile
-  run: 'mico-config --libs' and replace the CORBALIBS with the output from the mico-config run.
-This should be handled by 'configure' but it isn't.

-- to run an models and the testsuite you need to have "./" in your $PATH variable.
+- to run models and the testsuite you need to have "./" in your $PATH variable.
   In general this is considered in Linux a security threat, so make sure you have the "./" LAST in your path, after the normal binary directories which should be first.

 - Ubuntu 8.04
   + comes with GNU Java by default but you need to install sun-java
     $ sudo aptitude install sun-java6-jre
     $ sudo update-java-alternatives -s java-6-sun